How to Close a Bank Account & Checking Account

 Step 1: Open your new checking account

 Before you close your current bank account, you should first open a new one.
 If you’re planning to switch banks, you probably already know which bank you want to use and what kind of account you want to open.
-Opening a Huntington Checking account online only takes a few minutes, so this step can be accomplished quickly.
+Opening a Huntington Checking account online only takes about ten minutes, so this step can be accomplished quickly.

 Not sure what checking account you want?
 Compare checking accounts.